WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-bundler-api.md

 {
     id: number, // Unique identifier passed to the operation.
 Default is 1.
     jsonrpc: string, // JSON-RPC version.
 Default 2.0
-    result: object // Result object from the operation.
+    result: any // Result object from the operation.
 }
 ```